 Generation Y target audience consists of those who spent five times more resources on discretionary expenditures i.e. purchasing tickets for racing occasions, than others.
 This substantial expense makes the segment capacity for NASCAR marketing strategy of increasing its fan base.
 The marketplace segment is likewise easy to approach as 81% of the Y Generation customer uses Facebook every day and the use is two times of using television and radio.
 The marketplace segment views sports as a get-together, rather than adherence to sport.
 The marketplace sector thinks about NASCAR as a company lacking in developing a multiculturalism atmosphere.
 Wingspanbankcom B Should This Bird Still Fly Case Study Analysis needs to take numerous actions to enhance the experience of Generation Y consumers in its events.

 5 C's of Marketing

-1. Developing and Maintaining Facebook Page.
+1. Keeping and developing Facebook Page.

-4. Introducing multiculturalism at events.
+4. Introducing multiculturalism at occasions.